Overview

 Complex pain and CRPS

-CRPS, chronic pain disputes, treatment fights, and contested work-capacity positions in severe pain cases.
+CRPS, chronic pain disputes, treatment decisions, and contested work-capacity positions in severe pain cases.

 How to use this hub when the claim is getting more serious

 Start with the injury type that best matches the current diagnosis, but do not stop there.
-In serious matters, the result is often decided by the connected issue underneath: a surgery denial, an unfair IME report, a work-capacity decision, or a slow drift toward the 260-week section 39 cutoff.
+In serious matters, the result is often decided by the connected issue underneath: a surgery denial, an unfair IME report, a work-capacity decision, or, for an ordinary physical-injury claim that does not exceed 20% WPI, a slow drift toward the 260-week section 39 cutoff.
+Primary psychological injuries use separate post-reform weekly-payment provisions.

 If the injury is already affecting long-term work options, check the threshold pages early.
-The serious-injury pathway often overlaps withsection 66 lump sum WPI claims,section 32A seriously injured worker status, and work injury damages.
+The serious-injury pathway often overlaps withsection 66 lump sum WPI claims,section 32A high-needs thresholds, and work injury damages.

 Even when surgery, neurological loss, psychiatric symptoms, or chronic pain are obvious, the claim may still be managed as a basic return-to-work issue.
 That can hide the need for better specialist evidence, threshold planning, and a coordinated dispute response.